Your health care team might do a variety of tests:

 - What kinds of tests do I need?

-- Can I continue to do my usual activities?
+- Can I keep doing my usual activities?

-- What signs or symptoms should prompt me to call you or go to the hospital?
+- What symptoms should prompt me to call you or go to the hospital?

 - Do you know what caused my miscarriage?